-The critical report stands in sharp contrast to the lower-key approach Secretary of State Hillary Clinton took last week on her visit to Beijing.
-Clinton broached the issue of human rights with Chinese leaders, but drew criticism from human rights activists for downplaying the issue's importance in the overall relationship with China.
+During her visit to Beijing, Clinton broached the issue of human rights with Chinese leaders but drew criticism from human rights activists for downplaying the issue's importance in the overall relationship with China.

 "Our pressing on those issues can't interfere with the global economic crisis, the global climate change crisis, and the security crisis," she told reporters traveling with her, adding, "It is essential that the United States and China have a positive, cooperative relationship."

 In the past, Clinton has been an outspoken, staunch critic of China's human rights stance.
 But officials have said privately that a new approach to dealing with China's human rights record, including less public criticism and more private discussions, may prove more productive in changing Chinese behavior.

 While not delving into U.S. human rights practices, the report acknowledged that the U.S. human rights record remains a concern around the world, and it said President Obama has vowed to apply global human rights ideals at home.